is bedtime fading an effective strategy?

 It's often used with toddlers or preschoolers, as a way to curb chronic resistance around to going to bed (assuming there aren't red flags, like real underlying issues causing this like anxiety or medical conditions).

 The idea behind bedtime fading is to use increased sleep pressure to help the child fall asleep more quickly.
 This can help with children who often stall bedtime.
-One common reason for this is that they just aren't tired enough, or they are stuck in a certain pattern of behavior around bedtime.
+One common reason for this is that they just aren't tired enough, or they are stuck in a certain pattern of behavior around bedtime like negotiating or fighting for your attention.

 why does it work?